seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 ## Introduction

 Rock Paper Scissors is a game played by two people where each player simulataneously configures their hand into the shape of a rock, paper, or scissors.
 Depending on what each player chose to do, a winner is determined by the following: rock beats scissors, scissors beats paper, and paper beats rock.
-An example of a hand in each of these configurations is shown below.

-hands in configurations!
+As lonely as it sounds, I love the idea of creating a way to play the game in a natural way against an unnatural opponent, my computer!
+The only thing stopping us from doing this already is that the computer can't 'see' what you chose to play on a given round.
+In order to solve this problem, I decided to build an image classifier by training a convolutional neural network on images of hands.

 ## Dataset Journey
 ### Inital Training Set